gkjohnson/three-mesh-bvh/README.md

 Returns whether or not the mesh intersects the given box.

-The `boxToBvh` parameter is the transform of the box in the meshs frame.
+The `boxToBvh` parameter is the transform of the box in the meshes frame.

 ### .intersectsGeometry